mildone/SystemDesign/cloud/kubernetes.md

 ### Concept: Service
-service cluster IP is not changed but only for internal use. service provides external access thorugh NodePort or LoadBalancer
+service cluster IP is not changed but only for internal use. service provides external access thorugh NodePort or LoadBalancer in practice, once receiving Service creation request. there will be Endpoint(ip+port) created for that service with same name, that will link to selected out pods through label selector.
+Kubernetes support TCP and UDP to access those POD.
 ### Volume
 ```
 lifecycle is with pod.